 Hope is committed to educating students with respect for and awareness of the historic Christian faith.
 Historically affiliated with the Reformed Church in America, we are ecumenically diverse.
 Students of all faiths — and no faith — are welcome here.

 - Diverse and Accomplished Students

-- In 2013–14, Hope enrolled 3,388 students from 39 states and territories and 34 countries.
-With the great opportunities and programs Hope provides, each of them can look forward to attending their first choice of graduate and professional schools.
+Hope enrolls 3,369 students from 35 states and territories and 36 countries.
+With the great opportunities and programs Hope provides, students will be well equipped to succeed in graduate and professional schools or in the workplace.

 - A Research Powerhouse